BonsaiDen/JavaScript-Garden/doc/timeouts.md

     }
     bar();

-Since `eval` always works in the global scope it will not use the local `foo` of bar, but the global one.
-Also, `eval` is slow and a security problem since it will **execute** any code given to it.
+Since `eval` is not getting [called directly](#eval) here, the string passed to `setTimeout` will get exectuted in the global scope and will therefore not use the local `foo` of `bar`.

-Also if you need to pass parameters to the function you're scheduling a timeout for, do **not** use `setTimeout('foo(1,2, 3)', 1000)`, simply use an anonymous function.
+Also, if you need to pass parameters to the function you're scheduling a timeout for, do **not** use `setTimeout('foo(1,2, 3)', 1000)`, simply use an anonymous function.